Blue Seed

 Blue Seed (stylized as BLUE SEED) is a Japanese manga series written and illustrated by Yuzo Takada.
-The plot is based on the Izumo cycle of Japanese mythology.
-The main character, Momiji Fujimiya, is a descendant of the mythical Princess Kushinada (奇稲田姫, Kushinada-hime).
+The main character, Momiji Fujimiya, is a descendant of the Princess Kushinada (奇稲田姫, Kushinada-hime) from Japanese mythology.
 When Japan is menaced by Aragami (荒神, Aragami) spawned by Yamata no Orochi, Momiji is intended to be sacrificed to appease the Aragami.
 She instead, however, becomes a member of the Terrestrial Administration Center (TAC), a secret agency charged with fighting them.

-Ashi Productions and Production I.G. created an anime adaptation for broadcast on Japan's TV Tokyo.
+Ashi Productions and Production I.G. produced an anime adaptation for broadcast on Japan's TV Tokyo.
 The anime series ran for 26 episodes, originally airing from October 5, 1994, to March 29, 1995.
 An original video animation (OVA), Blue Seed 2, was released in three episodes between 1996 and 1998.
 Both the anime and OVA (under the name Blue Seed Beyond) were licensed by ADV Films in the United States until 2009, when the company shut down.
 They were later licensed by Discotek Media for a SDBD release on December 18, 2018.

 Plot

 In 1992, Momiji Fujimiya is a middle school student living with her mother and grandmother in the city of Izumo, Shimane.
-One day, she is confronted on her way to school by a cat-eyed man with blue magatama beads embedded in his hands, who then attempts to kill her.
-Momiji is confused and terrified by this strange man's sudden desire to kill her; he also refers to her as Kushinada, confusing her even further.
+One day, she is confronted on her way to school by a cat-eyed man with blue magatama beads embedded in his hands, who attempts to kill her.
+He refers to her as Kushinada.
 Momiji is saved by the sudden appearance of two government officials, one of whom shoots the man in the arm and sends him fleeing.

 Momiji is intrigued as to why she was referred to as the Kushinada.
 She discovers that the Kushinada refers to an ancient princess whose blood holds the power to stop the ancient monsters known as Aragami by sending them to an eternal sleep.
 Momiji dismisses the idea that she could be such a person, but reconsiders after vines begin to appear from every crack and opening attempting to capture her.

 Momiji tries to escape, not knowing that the vines are being employed by a powerful Aragami known as the Yamata no Orochi.
 She is saved by the man with the magatamas embedded into his hands, who introduces himself as Mamoru Kusanagi.
 He confronts Orochi using Momiji as bait.
 The plan fails and the government officials appear again.
 They reveal themselves to be members of the Terrestrial Administration Center (TAC for short), and subdue Orochi.
-However, with the last of its strength, it makes a final attempt on Kusanagi.
+However, with the last of its strength, it attacks Kusanagi.